 The Castle’s interior houses:

-A large, 17th Century richly carved table, comfortably seating eight, is inviting you for a candlelight dinner with special flair.
-The integrated kitchen is fully equipped with all you need to create an opulent knights’ banquet, including a good range of cooking and serving utensils.
+A large, 17th Century richly carved table, comfortably seating eight, invites you for a candlelight dinner with special flair.
+The integrated kitchen is fully equipped with all you need to create a festive knights’ banquet, including a good range of cooking and serving utensils.
 Large range cooker, microwave, fridge-freezer, dishwasher, washing machine and clothes-dryer are all available to make sure you don’t miss the convenience of home.

 Fitted with a double bed, the Minstrel’s Gallery overlooks the Great Hall and offers a romantic additional sleeping facility for two.